spring-cloud/spring-cloud-dataflow-ui/README_DEV.md

 $ npm run e2e-browserstack-local
 ```

+⚠️ **E2E Tests**

+When executing E2E tests you can either run a local Docker environment using the Spring Cloud Data Flow provided [Docker Compose yaml file](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/master/spring-cloud-dataflow-server/docker-compose.yml) or, alternatively, have Protractor bootstrap Docker for you (Docker needs to be running and the [Docker Compose](https://docs.docker.com/compose/) command needs to be available in the path).

+When using Docker Compose manually, set the environment variable `DATAFLOW_SKIP_DOCKER_COMPOSE` to `true`.
+For both options you also need to specify the respective Docker version tags for [Spring Cloud Data Flow](https://hub.docker.com/r/springcloud/spring-cloud-dataflow-server/tags) and [Spring Cloud Skipper](https://hub.docker.com/r/springcloud/spring-cloud-skipper-server/tags) using the environment variables:

+- `DATAFLOW_VERSION`
+- `SKIPPER_VERSION`

 ### Build fails after merging a branch or changing branches

 In some cases the npm-modules or other dependencies may become inconsistent during branch changes.